 If you are usually the one hosting the holiday gatherings at your place, politely turn down the offer this year.
 Even if your family and friends try to convince you that they will take care of everything and all you have to do is just open up your doors, say no. Remember, the task of cleaning up before and after the holiday event will be left to you and your husband.
 You don’t want to be doing such exhausting chores when you are recovering from the strains of childbirth.

 The holiday season is not complete without gifts.
 The tradition around this time of the year is to buy gifts for your loved ones.
-Given that much of your time is spent taking care of your child, you don’t have the time to go out shopping for individual gifts for each one of your family members and friends.
+Given that much of your time is spent postnatal care for baby, you don’t have the time to go out shopping for individual gifts for each one of your family members and friends.
 Instead, consider online shopping when and where practical.
-You can do this without leaving the comforts of your home.
+You can do this without leaving the comfort of your home.

 If the diaper bag you have is uncomfortable, either too big or too small to accommodate your baby’s supplies, or simply impractical, stepping out with your baby during the holidays may not be fun at all.
 Therefore, shop around for a beautiful and comfortable diaper bag to carry around.
 Moreover, your choice of a bag should be able to carry diapers, bottles, a diaper changing pad, wipes, burp cloths, your keys, a mobile phone, and a purse at the very least.

 In your postpartum haze, you may spend up to thirty minutes packing your diaper bag.
 Therefore, always restock supplies as they reduce.
-Fill in the diaper bag and enjoy the holidays by visiting the parks and malls which are all child-friendly.
+Fill in the diaper bag to enjoy the holidays by visiting the parks and malls which are all child-friendly as well as get prepared on your next postnatal check up .

 One of the routine activities that get dropped during the holiday craze is exercise.
 Instead, workouts should be prioritized.
 Remember, the more stress you are subjected to, the less time you feel you have, and the worse the mood, the more you need to carry on exercising.
 Exercise helps to cut back on those calories gained from holiday foods.
 Moreover, a brisk walk for half an hour can improve your mood during your postpartum period.